Building A Budget With Allocations - All Flexibility Levels

 Non-Financial

-- Programs are supported by an OSTP Coordinator who monitors program quality and activity unless the school has hired its own full or part-time Afterschool Coordinator.
+- Programs are supported by an OSTP Coordinator who monitors program quality and activity unless the school has hired its own full or part-time afterschool Coordinator.

 - OSTP Coordinators actively seek to expand enrichment offerings at sites by engaging SPP’s that provide programming for free to students.
-Some enrichment partnerships are also funded by the 21CCLC grant.
+Some enrichment partnerships are also funded by the 21st CCLC grant.

 Points of Contact